 Make sure you still meet the new Pre-Requisites (they may change for the newer version).
+For instance, you may need to upgrade Asp.NET Core to the newer version.

 5. Install

 Run the new installers and perform the installation procedures again for Alpana Server and Alpana Designer.